 Your North County Conservatives hold their fourth Tuesday of the month meetings at Mike's BBQ at 1356 West Valley Parkway.
 Mike's BBQ is located in the Staples Center west of the I-15 freeway (go to http://mikesbbq.net/for directions, menu, etc.).
 We at NCC feel that each meeting is important, so please come prepared to learn how YOU can get involved in "Making America Great Again."

-YourNorth County Conservatives next general meeting will be at 6:00 p.m. on Tuesday, May 27, 2014.
-In addition to our guest speaker, representatives from the offices of Assemblywoman Marie Waldron, Congressman Duncan Hunter, Jr. and State Senator Mark Wyland may be with us and available to answer questions.
+YourNorth County Conservatives next general meeting will be at 6:00 p.m. on Tuesday, January 27, 2015.
+In addition to our guest speaker(s), representatives from the offices of Assemblywoman Marie Waldron, Congressman Duncan Hunter, Jr. and State Senator Mark Wyland may be with us and available to answer questions.

-By Laurel Rosenhall | The Sacramento Bee
+By Jim Miller | The Sacramento Bee

 YOU can make a difference by observing the polls on Election Day!
 Poll Observers are trained citizens that quietly observe the voting process and help assure that the laws are being followed.
 You can work a full day or a shift in a polling place near your home.
 We will train, authorize and support you.
 Interested?